ndr-repo/DocuFinderJS/README.md

 # Disclaimer
 **DocuFinder is intended for authorized use only**.

-If you are an investigator or intelligence professional, ensure you have proper jurisdiction prior to accessing results.
+If you are an investigator or open-source intelligence professional, ensure you have proper jurisdiction prior to accessing results.

 For external penetration testers & bug bounty hunters, only access scan results if you have received authorization from the target domain.
 By running a scan, this is passive reconnaissance.
 However, opening links contained in scan results is an active engagement.